Chip Bok: Early life

 Born in Dayton, Ohio to University of Dayton team physician and former football player Arthur Bernard Bok, Jr., Bok began editorial cartooning in 7th grade math class, where he was influenced by Don Martin's work in Mad magazine.
 He attended college at his father's alma mater, where he was captain of the hockey team.

 Career

 Prior to working as an editorial cartoonist, Bok held several other jobs such as substitute teaching, concrete labor, wholesale drug sales, and freelance work.
 From 1981 to 1982 he was staff editorial cartoonist at the Clearwater Sun in Clearwater, Florida.
-After his time there he drew a lifestyle cartoon for the Miami Herald, illustrate columns for Dave Barry, and creating computer animations for the Viewtron online service.
+After his time there he drew a lifestyle cartoon for the Miami Herald, illustrated columns for Dave Barry, and created computer animations for the Viewtron online service.
 In 1987, he returned to his home state of Ohio where he became an editorial cartoonist for the Akron Beacon Journal.

 In 1997 Bok was a finalist for the Pulitzer Prize.

 In addition to several collections of cartoons, Bok has also illustrated a children's book written by Helen Thomas, The Great White House Breakout, which was published in 2008.